 A person shall not state or imply in any advertisement or advertising material that the Council, by issuing a licence, registration, exemption or permit, endorses the efficacy of any procedure (including manufacture, storage, transport, sale, possession, installation, servicing, maintenance or repair) associated with the operation or use of any radioactive substance, irradiating apparatus or electronic product.

-[Regulation 9 inserted in Gazette 2 Jan 2004 p.
+[Regulation 9 inserted: Gazette 2 Jan 2004 p.
 3.]

 10. Applications for licences and registrations, and prescribing of registers